Eliane Plewman

 Éliane Sophie Plewman (6 December 1917 – 13 September 1944) was a British agent of the Special Operations Executive (SOE) and a member of the French Resistance working as a courier for the "MONK circuit" in occupied France during World War II.
 SOE's objective was to conduct espionage, sabotage and reconnaissance against the Axis powers, especially Nazi Germany in occupied Europe and to aid local resistance movements.

 Plewman was captured by the Gestapo, and later executed by the SS in Dachau.

 Pre-war life

 Plewman was born Éliane Sophie Browne-Bartroli in Marseille, France.
 The daughter of Eugene Henry Browne-Bartroli, an English manufacturer based in France, and his Spanish wife Elisa Francesca (née Bartroli), she was educated in England and in Spain at the British School in Madrid.
+Plewman's brother Albert Browne-Bartroli was also an SOE agent in France.
+He survived the war.

 When she finished college she moved to Leicester to work for a clothing and fabric import/export company in Albion Street, using her language skills in English, French, Spanish and some Portuguese.